Pet Portraits & Paintings by professional Artist Penny Richardson

 Furthermore, during the next lesson he said, “and I think you should do this for A’level too”, so I did.
 As a result, these three subjects were a great combination, giving me a well rounded understanding of 2d and 3d perspective.

-Pet Portraits Artist went to Loughborough College of Art and Design
+Pet Portrait Artist went to Loughborough College of Art and Design

 When A’levels were completed, I successfully applied and went to The Loughborough College of Art and Design.
 I studied life drawing, sculpture in clay, photography, plus 3d work that helped to direct me onto the path I am still on today.